 Tablet excipients generally have no medicinal properties, although excipients are used to fill the drug’s bulk mass.
 Excipients also facilitate sustaining the drugs for a long time and help increase bioavailability in systemic absorption.
-Excipients might help in disintegration, lubrication, mask the test and hardness of a tablet.
-The different types of Tablet excipients are explained with their properties.
+Excipients might help in disintegration, lubrication, masking the test, and tablet hardness.
+The different types of Tablet excipients are explained below with their properties.

 A) Lactose is a disaccharide and alpha-Lactose monohydrate (wet granulation), which is used widely.
 Hydrous lactose causes the Maillard reaction. interaction of amine drugs with hydrous lactose in the presence of lubricant like magnesium stearate resulting in yellowish decoloration from time to time